 Back at the hotel, the Reunion wrapped up with the Saturday night banquet under a big tent.
 The weather cooperated, and this photo shows the crowd listening to Adam Sparks of the Early CJ-5 and Dauntless V6 Page as he presents his slideshow on the history of the biscuit fender.

-Continue to the Willys Parade to the Chrysler Museum.
+Continue to photos of the Willys Parade to the Chrysler Museum.

 See more photos from the annual Spring Willys Reunions on CJ3B.info. -- Derek Redmond

 For more information, see the Spring Willys Reunions website.

 Visit CJ3B.info on Facebook.